Anchorman: The Legend of Ron Burgundy: Plot

-After one of Veronica's co-workers informs her that Ron will read whatever is written on the teleprompter, she sneaks into the station and changes the text in revenge.
-The next day, he (unaware of what he is saying) concludes the broadcast with "Go fuck yourself, San Diego!" instead of his signature closing line, "You stay classy, San Diego!" triggering an angry mob outside the studio and prompting Ed to fire him.
+After one of Veronica's co-workers informs her that Ron will read whatever is written on the teleprompter, she sneaks into the station and alters the text in revenge.
+The next day, he (unaware of what he is saying) concludes the broadcast with "Go fuck yourself, San Diego!" instead of his signature closing line, "You stay classy, San Diego!", triggering an angry mob outside the studio and forcing Ed to fire him.

 Realizing she went too far, Veronica confesses to him that she was responsible, making him angry.
-Unemployed, friendless, and heavily antagonized by the public, Ron grows depressed while Veronica enjoys her new-found fame, with Brian, Champ, and Brick begrudgingly working with her.
+Unemployed, friendless, and heavily antagonized by the public, Ron grows depressed while Veronica enjoys her newfound fame, with Brian, Champ, and Brick begrudgingly working with her.
 Ed has warned against them talking to Ron, under threat that they'd be fired as well.

 Three months later, when a panda is about to give birth, every news team in San Diego rushes to the zoo to cover the story.
 In an attempt to sabotage her, a rival news anchor pushes Veronica into a Kodiak bear enclosure.
 When Ed is unable to locate her, he recruits and rehires Ron.

 Once at the zoo, Ron, with his morale restored, jumps into the bear pen to save Veronica as the public watches.
-The rest of the news team then jump in to save them.
+The rest of the news team then jumps in to save them.
 Just as a bear is about to attack, Ron's dog Baxter, who miraculously survived his fall, intervenes and encourages the bear to spare them.
 As the group climbs out of the pit, Wes appears and holds the ladder over the bear pit, threatening to drop Ron back in, saying that deep down, he has always hated him, but then admits he does respect him before pulling him to safety.

 After Ron and Veronica reconcile, it is shown that, in the years to come, Brian becomes the host of a Fox reality show named Intercourse Island, Brick is married with 11 children and is a top political adviser to George W. Bush, Champ is a commentator for the NFL before getting fired after being accused by Terry Bradshaw of sexual harassment, and Ron and Veronica are co-anchors for the CNN-esque World News Center.